charlie-galb/Battleships/README.md

 # Battleships

 This is a two-player game that runs in the command line, designed according to the user stories below.
-It's purpose, for me, was to practise TDD and OOP principles during the holiday period.
+Its purpose, for me, was to practise TDD and OOP principles during the holiday period.

 ## How to play